jamespfennell/hoard/README.md

   of all data in object storage, per feed.
   This can be used to verify the expected amount of data is being stored every day.

+## Q&A

+### Why store raw data?
+Why not process it in realtime?

+Hoard is based on a model in which raw unprocessed data is first collected, and processing happens later, perhaps as a periodic batch process.
+The negative of this approach is that raw data is generally large, and thus incurs a storage cost.
+However, the model of separating collection from processing has some nice benefits:
+- If there is a bug in the post-processing workflow, the raw data is still there and the post-processing can be run again after the bug is fixed.
+- If any improvements are made in the post-processing workflow- for example, new data fields are captured - the updated workflow can be run again on old data.
+- It is often hard to write realtime processing workflows in a way that can be run concurrently with multiple redundant workers.
+  One of the main benefits of Hoard is that the data collection is tolerant to expected hardware and software downtime.

+### How should I run Hoard?

+Hoard should be run on computers that are always on.
+Web servers are great places to run Hoard.

+There are three costs associated with running Hoard:
+(1) the machines running the Hoard collectors,
+(2) the object storage bytes and
+(3) data transfer between the collectors and object storage.
+Many cloud providers have a way of eliminating the third cost by running the collectors in the same data center as the object storage.
+We run Hoard on Droplets in Digital Ocean’s nyc3 data center, and store the data in Spaces in the same location.

+Of course this is a classic tradeoff: if there is a systematic problem in the data center, the Hoard collection process will stop entirely.
+A more resilient approach would be to use virtual machines and object storage from different cloud providers and in different regions as part of a single Hoard setup.
+It’s a balance between money and resiliency.

+### How do multiple Hoard replicas work?
+Hoard is a distributed system, but doesn't use any fancy protocols like Raft.
+Instead, all Hoard operations are written to be idempotent and safe to be tried by multiple workers concurrently.
+The key to this is that the name of each file or object in Hoard (which could be a feed download, or a compressed archive) contains a hash of its contents, like Git and webpack.
+Each operation takes some files with some hashes, outputs a new file with a new hash, and then deletes the old files.
+For example, the merge/deduplication operation is responsible for taking archive files in object storage from different replicas, and merging them together into a single archive.
+It takes two archives with hashes A and B, outputs a combined archive with hash C, and then deletes A and B. Because each file has a unique name, it is not possible for one worker to accidentally delete the results of another worker.
+If two workers are attempting the same merge, all that will happen is that C will be written twice.

+As always, there is some nuance; the [design doc](./docs/design-doc.md) goes into more detail.